Fabian Zetterlund: Sweden

+New Jersey Devils

-In his first North American season, the COVID-shortened 2019–20 season, Zetterlund played for the Devils' American Hockey League (AHL) affiliate, the Binghamton Devils, where he scored 8 goals and 19 points in 46 games.
+Zetterlund was selected by the New Jersey Devils of the National Hockey League (NHL) in the third round, 63rd overall, of the 2017 NHL entry draft.
+On 13 May 2019, Zetterlund was signed by the Devils to a three-year, entry-level contract.
+In his first North American season, the COVID-shortened 2019–20 season, Zetterlund played for the Devils' American Hockey League (AHL) affiliate, the Binghamton Devils, where he scored eight goals and 19 points in 46 games.
 Although his playing time was limited to start the year as he recovered from the previous season's injury, he worked his way into a larger role and was a consistent scorer by the end of the year.

 On 24 October 2020, with North American hockey still paused by the pandemic, the Devils loaned Zetterlund to AIK of the Allsvenskan.
+In 21 games, he recorded four goals and ten points.
 He returned to the AHL for the start of its season.
+In 34 games with Binghamton, he tallied seven goals and 19 points.

-In the 2021–22 season, Zetterlund played mostly with the Utica Comets, who had moved from Binghamton over the summer.
-During a short NHL stint with the Devils, Zetterlund scored his first NHL goal in a 6–2 victory over the Arizona Coyotes.
-Zetterlund and the Comets were eliminated in the first round of the 2022 AHL playoffs by the Rochester Americans.
+In the 2021–22 season, Zetterlund began the season with New Jersey's new AHL affiliate, the Utica Comets, which had moved from Binghamton over the summer.
+He was recalled by the Devils on 17 November 2021 and made his NHL debut the next day on 18 November against the Florida Panthers.
+He made three appearances, going scoreless, before being returned to Utica on 27 November.
+He spent the majority of the season with Utica and in 58 regular season games with Utica, he put up 24 goals and 52 points.
+He was recalled again on 6 April 2022 with the Devils dealing with a number of injuries to their forwards.
+Zetterlund scored his first NHL goal in a 6–2 victory over the Arizona Coyotes on 13 April.
+He made 11 more appearances with the Devils and recorded three goals and eight points.
+He was returned to Utica for the 2022 AHL playoffs and Zetterlund and the Comets were eliminated in the first round by the Rochester Americans.
 Zetterlund had two goals and six points in the series, including the opening goal of the decisive game five loss.

-Entering the 2022–23 season, Zetterlund remained with the Devils and was named to the season-opening roster.
-Establishing new offensive highs with the Devils, Zetterlund collected six goals and 20 points through 45 regular season games.
-Six days prior to the NHL trade deadline, on 26 February 2023, Zetterlund was traded to the San Jose Sharks in a massive nine-player trade that sent Timo Meier to the Devils.
-He signed a two-year, $2.9 million contract with the Sharks on 1 July 2023.
+In the offseason, Zetterlund was a restricted free agent and re-signed with the team on a one-year contract in August.
+Entering the 2022–23 season, Zetterlund was named to the Devils' season-opening roster.
+Early in the season, the Devils were leading the league, with forwards like Zetterlund providing key secondary scoring to supplement the team's superstars.
+Establishing new offensive highs with the Devils, he collected six goals and 20 points through 45 regular season games.

-During the season, on 7 March 2025, he was traded to the Ottawa Senators alongside Tristen Robins and a 2025 fourth-round pick in exchange for Zack Ostapchuk, Noah Gregor and a second-round pick in 2025.